cyberark/secretless-broker/docs/deploy_to_kubernetes.md

 <p class="card-heading">Deploy to Kubernetes</p>

-To get started with Secretless, try working through this tutorial, which goes through deploying Secretless with a sample application that uses a Postgres database for backend storage.
+To get started with Secretless, try working through this tutorial, which goes through deploying Secretless with a sample application that uses a PostgresSQL database for backend storage.

-We have chosen a Postgres database as the protected resource for this tutorial, however the Secretless broker comes built-in with support for several other target services; check out our [github README](https://github.com/conjurinc/secretless#currently-supported-services) for more info.
+We have chosen a PostgresSQL database as the protected resource for this tutorial, however the Secretless broker comes built-in with support for several other target services; check out our [reference](/reference.html) for more info.

 ## Table of Contents